-- Notice of Jeopardy Levy and Right of Appeal;
+- Jeopardy Levy and Right of Appeal

-- Notice of Levy on Your State Tax Refund—Notice of Your Right to a Hearing; or
+- Levy on Your State Tax Refund

-- Post Levy Collection Due Process (CDP) Notice.
+- Post Levy Collection Due Process (CDP) Notice

-- If the IRS has terminated or proposed to terminate an installment agreement, rejected an installment agreement, or modified or proposed to modify an installment agreement.
+- If the IRS terminates or proposes to terminate an installment agreement.

-Reasonable cause penalty relief is available to those who can establish per IRS guidelines that, as the name suggests, they had reasonable cause for why the taxes were not paid on time, or a filing deadline was not met.
+Available to those who can establish per IRS guidelines, as the name suggests, reasonable cause for why they did not pay their taxes on time or did not meet a filing deadline.
 In addition to Reasonable Cause Penalty Abatement, First Time penalty abatement also exists for otherwise compliant taxpayers with a substantially clean compliance history.

 Reasonable cause penalty abatements are as much an art as a science or matter of law.
 These abatements require an understanding of what has been deemed reasonable over the years through challenge and litigation and an understanding of the current IRS posture around the collection of different types of tax, noncompliance, and other government interests.